I’m a Goddess. A hypnobirthing Goddess!

 Elvis was an accident

-Oh come on, my new baby was not that kind of accident!
+Oh come on, my new baby was not an accident!
 What I mean is Elvis’s name was an accident.
 It was just a flippant comment made by my husband whilst in hospital.
 “Guess who baby shares his birthday with?”
 And his fatal mistake?
-He then promptly left me to go and fetch our other children.
-For two whole hours I called our baby ‘Elvis’ and by the time he returned it had stuck.
+He left me and went to fetch our other children.
+For the next two hours I called our baby ‘Elvis’ and by the time he returned it had stuck.
 Writing this, I’ve just realised my poor baby has a name ending in S. I’m going to have to learn how to deal with those pesky plurals.
 I’ll ask my other son.
 He’s 8.
 He’ll know.

 I don’t do baby blue

 I did, at first, with my first son.
 But got inundated with it, gifts and hand me downs, and I rapidly developed a painful reflux response.
 I started buying my boy token pink things, just to ‘shake it up’ a little.
 Not pale pink of course, my aversion spread to that as well.
-I’d dress him in orange, navy, green, red, yellow, anything that didn’t make my eyes bleed.
+I’d dress him in bright pink, orange, navy, green, red, yellow, anything that didn’t make my eyes bleed – like baby blue or pale pink.

 The weather warnings have been coming and I’ve been hoping.
 I know snow causes trouble for so many, but for me it means the outside chance that the school will close for a day…or two.
 That means no school run.
 Not that I am doing the school run, my husband is, but I still somehow get embroiled in the trauma of dressing, feeding, packing off etc. The fact that a snow day would leave me with 2 children and a newborn at home, all day, seems to be lost on me.
 It’s just that school run…I can do anything but that.